tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 ### 8. Student Do: Net Present Value (15 min)

-In this activity, students will use the `npv` function from the NumPy library to calculate the net present value of three potential company projects (and their cash flows) and assess which is the optimal project to undertake.
+In this activity, students will use the `npv` function from the NumPy Financial library to calculate the net present value of three potential company projects (and their cash flows) and assess which is the optimal project to undertake.

 **File:** [Starter Code](Activities/06-Stu_Imports/Unsolved/Core/net_present_value_core.py)